 Hillary Clinton released the candidate financial disclosure form she filed to the Federal Election Commission earlier this week.
 The 11-page document shows that most of her personal wealth is held in a Vanguard 500 Index Fund and a separate JP Morgan Custody Account, both valued at $5 million to $25 million.

-Clinton's campaign released her disclosure publicly hours after Republican Donald Trump put out a statement describing his personal wealth at $10 billion.
-Clinton used the release to sting Trump for refusing to publicly release his tax returns, a theme she has repeated in recent days.
+Clinton's campaign released her disclosure Tuesday night, hours after Republican Donald Trump put out a statement describing his personal wealth at $10 billion.
+Clinton used the release to sting Trump for refusing to release his tax returns, a theme she has repeated in recent days.
 Last year, Clinton released her own family tax returns covering 1977 to 2014.

 "Despite Donald Trump's boasting, submitting his personal financial disclosure form is no breakthrough for transparency," Clinton campaign spokeswoman Christina Reynolds said.
 "The true test for Donald Trump is whether he will adhere to the precedent followed by every presidential candidate in the modern era and make his tax returns available, as Hillary Clinton has done."